Brain Aneurysm Overview

 A brain aneurysm, also called a cerebral aneurysm, is a weak spot along a blood vessel in the brain that bulges outward.
 Often described as balloon-like in appearance, they may burst and bleed into the brain (hemorrhage, or hemorrhagic stroke).
 This can potentially cause life-threatening complications.

-Even if a brain aneurysm does not burst, it can cause other problems by putting pressure on nerves or brain tissue.
+Even if a brain aneurysm does not burst, it can cause other problems by putting pressure on nearby nerves or tissue.
 Most cerebral aneurysms occur along a ring of interconnected arteries at the base of the brain known as the circle of Willis.

 Brain Aneurysm Symptoms

 Cerebral aneurysms usually do not cause symptoms until they either become very large or burst.
-Most are found when they rupture and bleed into the space between the skull and the brain.
+Most are found when they burst and bleed into the space between the skull and the brain.
 This is a serious condition called subarachnoid hemorrhage, or hemorrhagic stroke.